winf-hsos/webengineering/week09/lesson_01_allow_only_signed_in_users/README.md

 }
 ```

 In the `products` node, we store products to sell via our webshop.
 These products and their information should be visible regardless if the user is signed in or not.
+We don't want anyone to change the products, though.
+So we forbid any write access.

-In the `userprofiles` node, we store sensitive user data, and we only can allow signed-in users to read here.
+In the `userprofiles` node, we store sensitive user data, and we can only allow signed-in users to read here.
 Anyone coming to our website anonymously should never see data from a user profile.

 This means we need two different rules: One for the `products` node to allow access to anyone, and another one for the `userprofiles` node to restrict access to signed-in users.
-We have seen both rules above, now we only need to assign them to the right node:
+We have seen both rules we need above, now we need to assign them to the right nodes:

 ```javascript
 {